Benjamin-Loison/MathInFoLy19/README.md

 Here is the result of our project at the end of the week.
 We worked on the Picross game.

+PS: Some data may be missing like tests, PDF...

 Credits:

 Benjamin Loison | Alexandre Kirchmeyer | Léo Mangel | Florent Plt | Dorian Biichlé